 - Individuals who struggle with low confidence and self-esteem concerns

-It is important to mention almost everyone is exposed to forming a trauma bond.
-This speaks to people who are more likely at risk.
+It is important to mention that almost everyone is exposed to forming a trauma bond.
+This speaks to people who are more likely to be at risk.

 1. Love Bombing